datameshgroup/fusion/docs/appendix.md

 adb logcat > android-logs.txt
 ```
 _This command tells ADB to capture the device logs and save them to a file named "android-logs.txt” in the current directory._
-- Once logging has been enabled, you may now start interacting and performing the specific test case(s) in your POI Terminal.
+- Once logging has been enabled, you may now start performing your specific test case(s).
 - Once you’ve replicated the issue or captured enough data, stop capturing logs by pressing _Ctrl + C_ in the Command Prompt or Terminal window where ADB is running.

 ![](/img/adb-stop-logging.png)